Transition Waste Optimization for Coded Elastic Computing: Shifted Cyclic Elastic Task Allocation Schemes with Optimal Transition Wastes

-Before proving Theorem~\ref{thm:shifted_joining}, we observe that the transition waste of the proposed shifted cyclic TAS is improved over that of the ordinary cyclic TAS (\cite{Yang_etal_2019}) by a considerable factor of approximately $\frac{2N^2}{(N-L)^2}$, which is 8X when $L \approx N/2$.
+\hoang{By comparing the formulas derived in Theorem~\ref{thm:joining} and Theorem~\ref{thm:shifted_joining},} we deduce that the transition waste of the proposed shifted cyclic TAS when a machine joins is improved over that of the ordinary cyclic TAS (\cite{Yang_etal_2019}) by a considerable factor of approximately $\frac{2N^2}{(N-L)^2}$, which is 8X when $L \approx N/2$.
 The improvement becomes even more significant when $L$ gets closer to $N$, e.g., in the order of $N^2$ when $N-L$ is small.